x0vncserver − TigerVNC Server for X displays

 Specify which security scheme to use for incoming connections.
 Valid values are a comma separated list of None, VncAuth, Plain, TLSNone, TLSVnc, TLSPlain, X509None, X509Vnc and X509Plain.
 Default is VncAuth,TLSVnc.

 Password file for VNC authentication.
 There is no default, you should specify the password file explicitly.
 Password file should be created with the vncpasswd(1) utility.
+The file is accessed each time a connection comes in, so it can be changed on the fly.

 Obfuscated binary encoding of the password which clients must supply to access the server.
 Using this parameter is insecure, use PasswordFile parameter instead.